Testing Strategies and Tactics for Mobile Applications

 Each mobile operator may support multiple network technologies including LTE, CDMA, GSM, and some use less common or local networking standards such as iDEN, FOMA, and TD-SCDMA.
-Each network has a unique combination of network infrastructure that tunnels the packet-based protocols used by mobile networks into TCP-IP protocols used by the mobile Web.
-Each network operator has implemented systems that behave slightly differently from different vendors to perform the required tunneling.
-Lastly, most network operators have inserted mobile Web proxies (that is, the gateway) to dictate how, when, and if you are able to connect to a particular site.
-When a network operator implements a mobile Web proxy, it can restrict the flow of information that travels between your server and the test client.
+Each network has a unique combination of network infrastructure that tunnels the packet-based protocols used by mobile networks into TCP-IP protocols used by the mobile web.
+Each network operator has implemented systems that behave slightly differently from vendor to vendor in order to perform the required tunneling.
+Lastly, most network operators have inserted mobile web proxies (that is, the gateway) to dictate how, when, and if you are able to connect to a particular site.
+When a network operator implements a mobile web proxy, it can restrict the flow of information that travels between your server and the test client.
 Some proxies limit the sites that can be accessed via a phone to only those approved by the operator in what is often referred to as a “walled garden.”
-Other proxies might use “transcoding” in an attempt to scale down fixed Web content to better fit onto mobile phones, thus expanding the number of mobile sites that can be seen—and unfortunately they might also “transcode” your made-for-mobile application.
-Finally, some proxies strip vital information from the HTTP headers that your application might depend on to provide functionality or to provide device adaptation.
-As you can see, the network challenge has a lot of complications to it.
+Other proxies might use “transcoding” in an attempt to scale down fixed web content to better fit onto mobile phones.
+As you can see, the network challenge is quite complex.

-It’s not possible to discuss the network challenge without discussing location.
-It’s a simple fact that to fully test the full network stack on a particular operator’s network infrastructure, you must be connected to the target network.
+It is not possible to discuss the network challenge without discussing location.
+It is a simple fact that to fully test the full network stack on a particular operator’s network infrastructure, you must be connected to the target network.
 But the challenge is made more difficult by the fact that the radio signals are not strong on cellular networks, so you must be adjacent to a cell connected to the operator’s core network to run your test.
-Thus, if you want to test against SFR, you must be in France, and if you want to test against China Mobile, you must be in China.
+For example, if you want to test against the carrier SFR, you must be in France, and if you want to test against China Mobile, you must be in China.

 Obviously, traveling to every network operator that you need to support can be very expensive, and there are obvious cost tradeoffs to be considered.

 When you bypass the network’s lower layers, you use TCP/IP to connect directly to the server and you ignore the GPRS tunneling systems used by network operators.
 Since most real devices are not capable of doing this, you will need to use a device emulator to perform the bypass.
-Not all device emulators support this feature, and you may want to look for a device emulator that can perform network bypass by using the Internet.
+Not all device emulators support this feature, so you may want to look for a device emulator that can perform network bypass via the Internet.
 Some device emulators also have the ability to access the operator’s proxy (but only if it is exposed to the Internet) to allow a more realistic test.
-Even if the operator’s Web proxy is available to only its customers, there are test proxies on the Internet that can be used.
-Even if you don’t have a test proxy, you will still be able to test directly against your origin Web server.
+Although the operator’s web proxy is available to only its customers, there are test proxies on the Internet that can be used.
+Even if you don’t have a test proxy, you will still be able to test directly against your origin web server.

-An advantage of bypassing the network is that you will not need to use and thus pay for airtime.
-And because you are using a device emulator, you again benefit from having a fully instrumented stack.
+An advantage of bypassing the network is that you will not have to use or pay for airtime.
+And because you are using a device emulator, you will benefit again from having a fully instrumented stack.

-The disadvantages of network bypass are that is that we often cannot emulate the effects and timing of the network and the various network elements such as proxies.
-Finally, when you use this technique, you can’t use real devices and thus don’t see the quirks and limitations that real consumers will see.
+But often a network bypass cannot emulate the effects and timing of the network and the various network elements such as proxies.
+Finally, when you use this technique, you can’t use real devices and therefore will not be able to see the quirks and limitations that real consumers will see.

-Naturally, it is possible to test against real networks.
-One method is to use real devices at the target location, though you will face many of the problems already discussed.
-Alternatively, many device emulators support modems that allow you to use your emulated devices on the local network—but again there is the cost of traveling into range of the network.
+Of course, it is possible to test against real networks.
+One method is to use real devices at the target location, although you will face many of the problems already discussed.
+Alternatively, many device emulators support modems that allow you to use your emulated devices on the local network—but again, there is the cost of traveling into range of the network.
 But there is another option.

 One piece of useful test equipment is a real device in the cloud.
 This type of testing solution consists of a physical handset mounted in a remote box with a remote control unit and a remote antenna.
 The remote control unit is physically connected to the device’s screen and keypad control circuits and is capable of pressing keys and collecting screen images.
-Exposed to the Internet, this solution lets a user on a local PC or Web client control a device with their mouse and keyboard, and thereby see what is happening remotely on the screen.
-These devices provide an elegant solution that can be connected to either live networks or simulated networks, although most rely on live networks.
+Exposed to the Internet, this solution lets a user on a local PC or web client control a device with their mouse and keyboard, thereby seeing what is happening remotely on the screen.
+These devices provide an elegant solution that can be connected to live networks.

-Remote real device solutions often have the ability to record a test for subsequent replay, a capability that can be useful for regression testing.
+Remote real device solutions often have the ability to record a test for subsequent replay, a capability that can be useful for regression testing and automated build acceptance.

-Real device in the cloud reduce the cost of travel to foreign networks, but still can be expensive because the cost of the device is now amplified by the cost of the remote control hardware, remote control software, and local software.
 Because there are so many different makes and models of devices, it is often too expensive to buy a remote real device solution for all the devices that you need to test against.
-Fortunately, most of the companies that make this type of equipment offer the ability to “rent” testing time on a resource that is shared with others and is managed for you.
-You simply need to open an account, and you then buy testing time with a given make and model of device when and where you need it.
+Fortunately, you can “rent” testing time on a resource that is shared with others and managed for you.
+You simply need to open an account, and then buy testing time with a given make and model of device when and where you need it.

 Scripting: The Repeatability Challenge

-Our last challenge of mobile testing is what we call scripting, the method that is used to actually execute the test script.
+The last challenge of mobile testing is what we call scripting, which is the method of defining a test.
 Script execution can either be manual or automated.
-You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually enters keystrokes, or you run automated scripts that in turn evoke the keystrokes and record the results.
+You either write down the scripts in a document or a spreadsheet, which is then used by a test engineer who manually interacts with the test environment to determine pass/fail, or you run automated scripts that in turn drive interaction with the device and application, which record the results.

-Because there are so many different devices with different menu structures and keystroke options, automated scripting needs to be abstracted away from the device to be of any real use.
-Consider a script that follows strict keystrokes on an Apple iPhone.
-This script would not have any chance of working on a Nokia N70, because the user interfaces are completely different.
-Fortunately, most automated testing software provides high-level scripting functions such as “goto URL” or “send SMS”, which are not dependent on the particular menu structure of the target device.
+Because there are so many different devices with different interface options, automated scripting needs to be abstracted away from the device to be of any real use.
+Consider a script that follows strict keystrokes/gestures on an Apple iPhone.
+This script would not have any chance of working on a Samsung device, because the user interfaces are different.
+Fortunately, most real device automated testing software provides high-level scripting that operate on the text, image, or object layer.
 Most device emulators are capable of automating test execution using a higher-level, abstracted scripting language that is not device dependent.

-When you use automated scripting, the cost of setting up the script will typically be higher than the cost of a single manual execution of a test script.
+When you use automated scripting, the cost of setting up the script will typically be higher than the cost of a single manual execution of a test.
 But if it is a test script that you run on a periodic basis, every time that you subsequently run the script, the more time and effort you will save.
-If you run the script enough, you will eventually recover the cost of initial scripting.
+If you run the script enough, you will eventually recover the costs of initial scripting.

-Finally, many automated scripting tools have a special ability to “spider” or “crawl” a mobile Web site.
+Finally, many automated scripting tools have a special ability to “spider” or “crawl” a mobile website or application.
 This is a special capability that can test an entire site with a single command.
-Although this capability will not be able to perform complex transactions, it is a quick test to set up that will walk your mobile Web site looking at every page for errors and device inconsistencies and is a very powerful and cost-effective tool.
+Although this capability will not be able to perform complex transactions, it is a quick, powerful, and cost-effective tool to set up that will walk through your site or app looking at every page/feature for errors and device inconsistencies.

 Hopefully, you now understand a lot more about the challenges associated with mobile testing of native and web applications.
 But what do you do with this information?
 What should be your testing strategy for mobile application testing?

-First, it is not a matter of choosing one tool or technique; there are simply too many compromises that must be made.
+It is not a matter of choosing one tool or technique because there are simply too many compromises that must be made.
 Most likely you will need to use a combination of testing tools and techniques to meet your quality requirements.
-But generally you can narrow your choices down based on the following recommendations:
+Generally, you can narrow your choices down based on the following recommendations:

-- Invest in a device emulator.
-Emulated devices are very cost effective because they allow you to do a lot of testing quickly and efficiently.
-This will allow you to perform the bulk of your testing in a well-instrumented test environment that is cost effective.
+- Take advantage of a device emulator.
+Emulated devices provide a cost-effective means of performing the bulk of your testing in a well-instrumented test environment, quickly and efficiently.
 You will want to use your device emulator with various options such as bypassing the network, using the live network via modems, and a good scripting language, so you should look for these features during your selection process.
 When you look at device emulators for testing, make sure that they have the instrumentation and the network options to provide you with the flexibility that you will need.
-But ensure the tool has the diagnostics you will need to isolate problems and the flexibility in network stacks you will need to test different network options.
-Make sure that your emulated device solution contains a high-level scripting solution to allow you to replay your test cases over and over.
+Also find out if the emulator has the necessary diagnostics to isolate problems and the flexibility in network stacks needed to test different network options.
+Determine if your emulated device solution contains a high-level scripting solution to allow you to replay your test cases over and over again.
 Finally, look for an emulated device which will allow you to change device profiles quickly.

-- Take advantage of remote real devices in the cloud.
-Having an account with a vendor that lets you access remote real devices at any time is very handy.
-You never know when you might need to test on a remote live network with a device that you might not have.
-It’s a great solution to have in your bag of tricks.
+- Invest in a real device cloud.
+You might be in a situation where you have to test on a remote live network and not have the necessary device.
+Having an account with a vendor that lets you access remote real devices at any time is very useful.
+It is a great solution to have in your bag of tricks.

 - Automate wherever possible.
-Emulators and remote, real-device solutions that support script & playback functionality are time-savers that can allow you to execute more test cases with a higher degree of consistency.
+Emulators and remote, real-device solutions that support script and playback functionality are timesavers that enable execution of more test cases with a higher degree of consistency.
 Clearly, a solution that integrates real and emulated devices is ideal.